 The job application process can be extensive, and mostly everything is digital.
-Having a reliable ATS is essential, however there are a number of precautions to take when hiring.
+Having a reliable ATS is essential, however there are a number of precautions to take when writing a job posting.

 DO: Write a good job description

 You want to be clear and concise in your job description.
-Do not focus so much on buzzwords, but rather the essential details.
+When writing a job posting, do not focus so much on buzzwords, but rather the essential details.
 Include key responsibilities of the job and be specific with what you are looking for.
 This is your opportunity to draw in ideal candidates!

 DON’T: Start hiring before you are prepared